 In fact, I think you’re fascinating.
 I think you have unique talents, fun hobbies, and a great story.
 You and I might not mesh personally, but there are people out there who think you’re the “bomb-dot-com”, or whatever the kids say these days.

 So go to bed tonight remembering that you’re the coolest you there is and people want to know who you really are.

 Leader Ibrahim Ag Alhabib built his first guitar out of a tin can, a stick and bicycle brake wire.
 He had no formal guitar training and came up with his tunings based on feel.
 He met other Touareg with a passion for music and they started to play.
 And play they did.
-Tinariwen’s music is *alive* in a way that I don’t know how to place.
-It’s full of longing, frustration and companionship that stems from decades of obsession and violence.
-Desert blues that inspire and celebrate that life is never something to take for granted.
+Tinariwen’s music is alive.
+It’s full of longing, frustration and companionship, all stemming from decades of oppression.
+Desert blues that celebrate as much as they ache.
 It became the music of an exiled people in desperate need of identity.

-The best thing about Tinariwen is, incredible story or no, they still *rock*.
-The song here, “Imidwan Winakalin”, locks into a groove that is at once tight and loose, open like the desert sky, yet driving like the desert wind.
+The best thing about Tinariwen is, incredible story or no, they rock.
+They play their guitars in a way I’ve never heard anywhere else.
+The notes flutter and twist.
+The song here, ‘Cler Achel’, locks into a loose groove that’s open as the desert sky and driving as the desert wind.
 Listen to it.
 Feel it.
 Dance to it.
-You may not like it, but you have to admit that there isn’t a single song on the radio right now that feels this alive.
+Even if you don’t like the song, you have to admit that there’s nothing on the radio right now that feels this alive.

 I went to Ecuador on a medical missions trip in November, and The Lord taught me a lot of things through the people we met and and the things we did.
 Today I want to talk about what the Lord taught me in the jungle, on the trails.